hyt589/WarpDrive-math/README.md

 # Overview
 This is a vector math library that includes standard vector and matrix operations.
 Note that this is still WIP and features have not been fully implemented yet.

-This project is developed as the foundation of a future game engine project, currently named as "WarpDrive".
+This project is developed as the foundation of a future game engine project, currently named as "WarpDrive"(subject to change).
 Other components of the game engine such as physics simulation and renderer will be dependent on this project.

 # Build Instruction
 Make sure at least CMake 3.0.0 is installed.